25dark/Flivan/README.md

 ### Contact

-If you want to contact with me you can reach me at [Twitter](https://www.twitter.com/djbonesgh).
+If you want to contact me you can reach me at [Twitter](https://www.twitter.com/djbonesgh).

 ### License

-This project is **free to use** and does not contains any license.
+This project is **free to use** and does not contain any license.